BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 ```
 ## Create a P2SH Transaction

-Creating your 20-bit hash just gives you the contents of your locking script.
-You still need to put it together with the standard opcodes: `OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL`.
+Creating your 20-bit hash just gives you the hash at the center of a P2SH locking script.
+You still need to put it together with the other opcodes that create a standard P2SH transaction: `OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL`.

-Depending on your API, you might be able to enter this as an `asm`-style `scriptPubKey` for your transaction, or you might have to translate it to hex code as well.
-If you have to translate, use the same methods described above, resulting in `a914babf9063cee8ab6e9334f95f6d4e9148d0e551c287`.
+Depending on your API, you might be able to enter this as an `asm`-style `scriptPubKey` for your transaction, or you might have to translate it to `hex` code as well.
+If you have to translate, use the same methods described above for "Creating the Hex Code", resulting in `a914babf9063cee8ab6e9334f95f6d4e9148d0e551c287`.

 Note that the `hex scriptPubKey` for P2SH Script transaction will _always_ start with an `a914`, which is the `OP_HASH160` followed by an `OP_PUSHDATA` of 20 bytes (hex: 0x14); and it will _always_ end with a `87`, which is an `OP_EQUAL`.
 So all you have to do is put your hashed redeem script in between those numbers.

 ## Summary: Understanding the Foundation of P2SH

 Actually creating the P2SH locking script dives further into the guts of Bitcoin than you've ever gone before.
 Though it's helpful to know how all of this works at a very low level, it's most likely that you'll have an API taking care of all of the heavy-lifting for you.
-Your task will simply be to create the Bitcoin Script to do the locking ... which is the main topic of chapters 7-10.
+Your task will simply be to create the Bitcoin Script to do the locking ... which is the main topic of chapters 7 and 9-10.

 ## Appendix: The Integer Conversion Script

 The following script collects the complete methodology for changing an integer between -2147483647 and 2147483647 to a little-endian signed-magnitude representation in hex:

+> **WARNING:** This script has not been robustly checked.
+If you are going to use it to create real locking scripts you should make sure to double-check and test your results.
 ```
 file: integer2lehex.sh
 #!/bin/bash